Clark County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Clark County is situated in western Ohio with Springfield as its county seat.
-The county’s court system centers on the Court of Common Pleas, which operates through a General Division, a Domestic Relations Division, and a Probate Division, alongside the Clark County Municipal Court.
-Together, these courts generate and maintain records for felony and misdemeanor criminal cases, civil litigation, family law proceedings, estate administration, traffic matters, and small claims disputes.
+Clark County sits in western Ohio with Springfield as its county seat.
+The local court system centers on the Court of Common Pleas, which runs a General Division, a Domestic Relations Division, and a Probate Division, along with the Clark County Municipal Court.
+Between them, these courts handle felony and misdemeanor criminal cases, civil litigation, family law matters, estate administration, traffic offenses, and small claims disputes.

 How to Look Up a Court Case in Clark County?

-Clark County offers multiple pathways for locating court records: online databases maintained by the individual courts, in-person visits to clerk offices, and written requests by mail.
+Clark County has several ways to locate court records: online databases run by the individual courts, in-person visits to clerk offices, and written mail requests.

 Online Case Search — Court of Common Pleas

 The Clark County Clerk of Courts maintains the CourtView Search portal for the Court of Common Pleas.
 This tool covers the General Division (civil and criminal felony cases), the Domestic Relations Division, and appellate filings.
-Users can search by party name, case number, or case type.
-A dropdown menu allows filtering by category such as “Divorce”, “Dissolution”, or specific civil and criminal designations.
-The online database reflects docket entries updated nightly and covers records from approximately 1990 forward.
+You can search by party name, case number, or case type, and a dropdown menu lets you filter by category — Divorce, Dissolution, or specific civil and criminal designations.
+The database reflects docket entries updated nightly and goes back to approximately 1990.
 For older records, contact the Clerk of Courts directly.
-E-filing inquiries can be directed to clerk@clarkcountyohio.gov.
+E-filing questions can go to clerk@clarkcountyohio.gov.

 Online Case Search — Municipal Court

-The Clark County Municipal Court operates a separate Case Search and Inquiry tool.
-This portal allows searches across traffic, criminal, and civil case types.
-Available search parameters include:
+The Clark County Municipal Court has its own separate Case Search and Inquiry tool for traffic, criminal, and civil cases.
+You can search by:

 - Last name, first name, or business name